UrsaMiner/endless-sky-mining-expansion/README.md

 Endless Sky Mining Expansion Plugin

-This plugin aims to expand the options in gameplay and add a loose progression for asteroid mining
+To use this plugin, simply add the 'mining-expansion' folder to 'Endless Sky\plugins'.

-additional mechanics may potentially be implimented at some point as well
+This plugin aims to expand the options in gameplay and add a loose progression for asteroid mining. additional mechanics may be implimented at some point in the future as well.